Saruman: A thoroughly modern character

-Literary themes
+Once good, but fallen

-Saruman has been identified by critics as demonstrating the fall of an originally good character, and has distinctively modern connections with technology.
-John R. Holmes writes that there is a philological link between "a perverted will to power with the love of machines we see in Isengard".
-The etymologies of English "magic", Latinised Greek magia, "the power of causing physical change in the real world", and English "machine", Greek mekhane or makhana "device", are both from Old Persian maghush "sorcerer", from Proto-Indo-European *magh, "to have power".
-Thus, Holmes writes, Tolkien was following an ancient cultural connection in making Saruman think in this way, using magic.
+Saruman has been identified by critics as demonstrating the fall of an originally good character who has distinctively modern connections with technology.

-Tolkien writes that The Lord of the Rings was often criticised for portraying all characters as either good or bad, with no shades of grey, a point to which he responds by proposing Saruman, along with Denethor and Boromir, as examples of characters with more nuanced loyalties.
+Tolkien writes that The Lord of the Rings was often criticized for portraying all characters as either good or bad, with no shades of grey, a point to which he responds by proposing Saruman, along with Denethor and Boromir, as examples of characters with more nuanced loyalties.
 Marjorie Burns writes that while Saruman is an "imitative and lesser" double of Sauron, reinforcing the Dark Lord's character type, he is also a contrasting double of Gandalf, who becomes Saruman as he "should have been", after Saruman fails in his original purpose.

 Saruman "was great once, of a noble kind that we should not dare raise our hands against" but decays as the book goes on.
 Patricia Meyer Spacks calls him "one of the main case histories [in the book] of the gradual destructive effect of willing submission to evil wills".
 Paul Kocher identifies Saruman's use of a palantír, a seeing-stone, as the immediate cause of his downfall, but also suggests that through his study of "the arts of the enemy", Saruman was drawn into imitation of Sauron.
 According to Jonathan Evans and Spacks, Saruman succumbs to the lust for power, while Shippey identifies Saruman's devotion to goals of knowledge, organization and control as his weakness.
 Tolkien writes that the Istari's chief temptation (and that to which Saruman fell) is impatience, leading to a desire to force others to do good, and then to a simple desire for power.